Kathy Maister's Start Cooking

 How to Choose the Right Fish for the Right Job

 We’ve already covered how to buy fresh fish and seafood, but it’s important to know that some fish work better than others on the grill.
-The New York Times explains what kind of fish is best suited for the barbecue, but here are the basics:
+Here are some basics on what fish is best suited for the barbecue:

 Thick steaks, such as tuna, swordfish, mahi-mahi and salmon fare well on a grill.
 But don't discount whole fish like trout, red snapper, striped bass and bluefish.
 They work well, too, if you can get past the eyes and tail!